aayush748/apanacolllege-demo/README.md

 # apanacolllege-demo
-This is my first Git repositary
+This is my first Git repositary.
+Author-Aayush Shinde